matrix-org/matrix.org/content/blog/2025/07/2025-07-16-security-predisclosure.md

 We’ll follow up with more details next Tuesday (assuming the disclosure timeline doesn’t slip).

-Thanks all for your time, patience and understanding while we ship this protocol upgrade (the first coordinated upgrade since Matrix 1.0 back in 2020!)
+Thanks all for your time, patience and understanding while we ship this protocol upgrade (the first coordinated upgrade since [Matrix 1.0](https://matrix.org/blog/2019/03/15/matrix-1-0-https-arewereadyyet-com/) back in 2019!)

 Matthew